CS161/cs-161-s21-problem-sets-jz-lu/psets/pset4answers.md

 ### Special files
 We added another derived vnode class `special_vnode` that holds a `type_` variable enumerated over `null, random, zero, full`.
 In `syscall_open()`, the `pathname` string is first checked to see if it is one of these special files, and if it is, a special vnode is allocated in place of a disk vnode, and initialized with the appropriate type.
 The full implementaion is in `k-vfs.hh/cc`.
 In total there are four special files; we added all of the special pseudo-files Linux uses.
-Their functions are given in *Extra credit*.
+Their functions are given in *Extra Credit*.

 ## Synchronization Invariants